Hamas shuts offices of Gaza's sole cellular operator

-Police were posted outside the firm’s headquarters and notices were put up on the walls outside reading: “Jawwal Company is closed upon the attorney general’s order.”
+Police were deployed outside the firm’s headquarters and posters were put up on the walls outside reading: “Jawwal Company is closed upon the attorney general’s order.”

-Police also ordered phone stores registered with Jawwal not to sell SIM cards for its devices or process payments for the company, one vendor told Reuters.

 Jawwal is a subsidiary of the Palestine Telecommunications Co.
 (PalTel), the largest listed company in the Palestinian territories.
 It is the sole provider of mobile phone services in Gaza, with around 1.3 million clients.